rana/tms/README.md

 ![Differential encoding with SIMD](./imgs/simd-subtraction.svg)

-> Figure X. Subtracting two lists of unsigned integers with a SIMD instruction.
+> Figure 11.
+Subtracting two lists of unsigned integers with a SIMD instruction.
 Unsigned integers are represented as milliseconds.
 Elements are subtracted at corresponding indexes.

 While the milliseconds are sequential, they can be randomly distributed.
 Notice that the differences are not sequential.